evenhumble/springboot-demo-ci/README.md

   If you want to use a production profile, you need to change the database configurations into __application-prod.properties__.
 In my example I use a environment variable __${DATABASE_URL}__ to configure the database url.

-##### Heroku

-Create an account and then create a new app.

-Into your new app add a Add-ons Postgresql database.
-By default, the environment variable DATABASE_URL will be created.

 ##### Travis CI